TestStudio/JiraPlugin/README.md

 JiraPlugin
 ==========
-This project provides a Jira compatible plug-in DLL that may be used with Telerik Test Studio for bug tracking.
+This project provides a JIRA compatible plug-in DLL that may be used with Telerik Test Studio for bug tracking.
 See http://docs.telerik.com/teststudio/user-guide/extensions/bug-tracking/configuration.aspx for additional information on bug tracking with Test Studio.

+You must have Test Studio 2014.1.421 or above to use the plug-in.
+Contact Telerik Test Studio Technical Support to obtain this custom build if needed.

 INSTALLATION INSTRUCTIONS